fbergama/pigfx/README.md

 *UPDATE*: (2018 Nov. by F. Pierot) Added display modes, fonts, tabulation set...
 See [2018 Nov. modifications](README_ADD.md).

+*UPDATE*: (2020 by Ch.
+Lehner) Added new graphic features and configurable baudrate.

 By now this is a work in progress with a minimum set of features implemented so expect that more functionalities will be added from time to time.